-Patients inadequately controlled with diet and exercise alone
+Patients inadequately controlled with diet and exercise alone:

-If therapy with a combination tablet containing sitagliptin and metformin is considered appropriate for a patient with type 2 diabetes mellitus inadequately controlled with diet and exercise alone, the recommended starting dose is 50 mg sitagliptin/500 mg metformin hydrochloride twice daily.
-Patients with inadequate glycemic control on this dose can be titrated up to 50 mg sitagliptin/1000 mg metformin hydrochloride twice daily.
+If therapy with a combination tablet containing sitagliptin and metformin is considered appropriate for a patient with type 2 diabetes mellitus inadequately controlled with diet and exercise alone, the recommended total daily starting dose of JANUMET XR is 100 mg sitagliptin and 1000 mg metformin hydrochloride.
+Patients with inadequate glycemic control on this dose can be titrated gradually to reduce gastrointestinal side effects associated with metformin, up to the maximum recommended daily metformin dose of 2000 mg.

-Patients inadequately controlled on metformin monotherapy
+For patients inadequately controlled on metformin monotherapy:

-If therapy with a combination tablet containing sitagliptin and metformin is considered appropriate for a patient inadequately controlled on metformin alone, the recommended starting dose of JANUMET should provide sitagliptin dosed as 50 mg twice daily (100 mg total daily dose) and the dose of metformin already being taken.
+If therapy with a combination tablet containing sitagliptin and metformin is considered appropriate for a patient inadequately controlled on metformin alone, the recommended total daily starting dose of JANUMET XR is 100 mg sitagliptin and the previously prescribed dose of metformin.

-Patients inadequately controlled on sitagliptin monotherapy
+For patients inadequately controlled on sitagliptin monotherapy:

-If therapy with a combination tablet containing sitagliptin and metformin is considered appropriate for a patient inadequately controlled on sitagliptin alone, the recommended starting dose of JANUMET is

-50 mg sitagliptin/500 mg metformin hydrochloride twice daily.
-Patients with inadequate control on this dose can be titrated up to 50 mg sitagliptin/1000 mg metformin hydrochloride twice daily.
-Patients taking sitagliptin monotherapy dose-adjusted for renal impairment should not be switched to JANUMET [see CONTRAINDICATIONS (4)].
+If therapy with a combination tablet containing sitagliptin and metformin is considered appropriate for a patient inadequately controlled on sitagliptin alone, the recommended starting dose of JANUMET XR is 100 mg sitagliptin and 1000 mg metformin hydrochloride.
+The metformin dose can be titrated as needed to achieve glycemic control.
+Gradual dose escalation to reduce the gastrointestinal (GI) side effects associated with metformin should be considered.
+Patients taking sitagliptin monotherapy dose-adjusted for renal impairment should not be switched to JANUMET XR (see CONTRAINDICATIONS).

-Patients switching from co-administration of sitagliptin and metformin
+For patients switching from coadministration of sitagliptin and metformin:

-For patients switching from sitagliptin co-administrated with metformin, JANUMET may be initiated at the dose of sitagliptin and metformin already being taken.
+For patients switching from coadministration of sitagliptin and metformin, JANUMET XR may be initiated at the previously prescribed dose of sitagliptin and metformin.

-Patients inadequately controlled on dual combination therapy with any two of the following antihyperglycemic agents: sitagliptin, metformin or a sulfonylurea
+For patients inadequately controlled on dual combination therapy with any two of the following three antihyperglycemic agents: sitagliptin, metformin or a sulfonylurea:

-If therapy with a combination tablet containing sitagliptin and metformin is considered appropriate in this setting, the usual starting dose of JANUMET should provide sitagliptin dosed as 50 mg twice daily (100 mg total daily dose).
+If therapy with a combination tablet containing sitagliptin and metformin is considered appropriate in this setting, the usual starting dose of JANUMET XR should provide 100 mg total daily dose of sitagliptin.
 In determining the starting dose of the metformin component, the patient's level of glycemic control and current dose (if any) of metformin should be considered.
 Gradual dose escalation to reduce the gastrointestinal (GI) side effects associated with metformin should be considered.
-Patients currently on or initiating a sulfonylurea may require lower sulfonylurea doses to reduce the risk of hypoglycemia [see WARNINGS AND PRECAUTIONS (5.9)].
+Patients currently on or initiating a sulfonylurea may require lower sulfonylurea doses to reduce the risk of sulfonylurea-induced hypoglycemia (see PRECAUTIONS).